-Transfer applications from students in another AVMA-accredited College of Veterinary Medicine will be considered by the Admissions Committee for acceptance into the second semester of the first year of the curriculum.
+Transfer applications from students in another AVMA-accredited College of Veterinary Medicine will be considered by the Admissions Committee.
 These considerations will be made on a case by case basis, subject to the following conditions:

-- a. there must be a vacancy in the class; - b. the curriculum at the school of origin must be determined to be compatible with that at the CVM; - c. the student must be in good academic standing, with at least a 3.2 GPA in veterinary coursework at the school of origin; and - d. students who were previously denied admission to LMU-CVM because they did not meet admission standards will not be considered.
+- a.
+There must be a vacancy in the class; - b.
+The curriculum at the school of origin must be determined to be compatible with that at the LMU-CVM; - c.
+The student must be in good academic standing, with at least a 3.2 GPA in veterinary coursework at the school of origin; and - d.
+The student must meet all LMU-CVM pre-requisites.